ethereum/ethereum-org-website/src/content/eth2/index.md

 [ Consider implementing banner ]

+Eth2 is shipping in phases.
+For an explanation of the phases, [see the roadmap](/en/eth2/#roadmap)

 | Phase                                 | Status                                                                                    |
 | ------------------------------------- | ----------------------------------------------------------------------------------------- |
 | [Phase 0](/en/eth2/#phase-zero)       | <Pill isInProgress message="in testing"><Twemoji svg text=":hammer_and_wrench:" /></Pill> |